0xtechevo/0xtechevo.github.io/_posts/2024-09-24-warmcookie-incident-walkthrough.md

 ---
 title: WARMCOOKIE Incident Walkthrough
-tags: ["warmcookie", "malware", "walkthrough", "ioc", "pcap", "network"]
+tags: ["warmcookie", "malware", "walk-through", "ioc", "pcap", "network"]
 categories: ["analysis", "network"]
 layout: post
 ---

-This walkthrough will be dissecting a **WARMCOOKIE** infection chain from the perspective of a network packet capture and Suricata alerts.
+This walk-through will be dissecting a **WARMCOOKIE** infection chain from the perspective of a network packet capture and Suricata alerts.
 The various artefacts for this incident are kindly provided by [@malware_traffic](https://infosec.exchange/@malware_traffic) and located at [malware-traffic-analysis.net](https://www.malware-traffic-analysis.net/2024/08/15/index.html).

 As with previous posts, so grab the PCAP and follow along!